Last Updated on

 For each technique listed below, it will be noted if it can be used as a standalone technique.

 One such question is the “coping question.”
-This question is intended to help clients recognize their own resiliency and identify some of the ways in which they already effectively cope with their problems.
+This question is intended to help clients recognize their own resiliency and identify some of the ways in which they already cope with their problems effectively.

-There are many ways to phrase this sort of question, but generally, a coping question is worded something like this: “How do you manage, in the face of such difficulty, to fulfill your daily obligations?”
+There are many ways to phrase this sort of question, but generally, a coping question is worded something like, “How do you manage, in the face of such difficulty, to fulfill your daily obligations?”
 (Antin, 2016).

 Another type of question common in SFBT is the “miracle question.”
-The miracle question encourages the client to imagine a future in which his or her problem is no longer affecting his or her life.
-Imagining this desired future will help the client see a path forward, in both allowing him or her to believe in the possibility of this future and helping him or her to identify concrete steps they can take to make it happen.
+The miracle question encourages clients to imagine a future in which their problems are no longer affecting their lives.
+Imagining this desired future will help clients see a path forward, both allowing them to believe in the possibility of this future and helping them to identify concrete steps they can take to make it happen.

 This question is generally asked in the following manner: “Imagine that a miracle has occurred.
 This problem you are struggling with is suddenly absent from your life.
 What does your life look like without this problem?”
 (Antin, 2016).

-If the miracle question is unlikely to work for whatever reason, or the client is having trouble imagining this miracle future, the SFBT therapist can use “Best Hopes” questions instead.
+If the miracle question is unlikely to work, or if the client is having trouble imagining this miracle future, the SFBT therapist can use “best hopes” questions instead.
 The client’s answers to these questions will help establish what the client is hoping to achieve and help him or her set realistic and achievable goals.

-The “Best Hopes” questions can include questions like the following:
+The “best hopes” questions can include the following:

 - What are your best hopes for today’s session?